aamarnath1/pantryplus/README.md

 Future Work to be Implemented
 -------------------
+Key Features:
-Key Features - Using Flutter + Gemini-API GEMINI API - mainly for google competition, this can be swapped out in the future for better models?
+- Using Flutter + Gemini-API GEMINI API
+- mainly for google competition, this can be swapped out in the future for better models?

 User Authentication:
 - Sign in and create new accounts